Hulidex/k8s_automated_deployment/README.md

 1. We write deployment code to specify the ```desired state``` of the cluster.
 K8s will be responsible for read that code and perform the magic.
-2. The magic is performed thanks to ```controllers``` (also called controller loops) that are constantly monitoring the system to make sure that the system is in that desired state and modifying the system if required.
+2. The magic is performed thanks to ```controllers``` (also called controller loops) that are constantly monitoring the system to make sure that the it is in that desired state, making any modification if required.
 3. And the magic can occur because of the ```k8s API``` (also know as The API Server) which is the glue between everything, we deploy our desired state using the API.
 The different parts of the system communicates with each other